Last updated on May 20, 2026

 Tergrid, God of Fright | Illustration by Yongjae Choi

 Discard commanders either reward you for forcing your opponents to discard cards or for discarding cards yourself.
 We're only interested in cards that revolve around discarding; though some commanders like Faldorn, Dread Wolf Herald use discarding as part of the cost, the card itself doesn’t care about discarding.
-It simply uses that as a balancing mechanism while fueling the cast from exile gameplan.
+It simply uses that as a balancing mechanism while fueling the cast-from-exile gameplan.

 Discard commanders often engage in wars of attrition.
 Making your opponents hellbent slows the game as players only have the top of the deck to play from; self-discard often involves lots of rummaging and looting to filter through your deck, giving you plenty of time to find the perfect answer and keep the game going until you dig towards you win conditions.